-- All challenges shall be made prior to the opening of the identification envelope of the challenged VBM voter. - Because the voter is not present, the challenger shall have the burden of establishing extraordinary proof of the validity of the challenge at the time the challenge is made.
+When challenging a VBM procedure, and because the voter(s) are not present, the challenger shall have the burden of establishing extraordinary proof of the validity of the challenge at the time the challenge is made.

 Elec.
 Code §15105, 15106